hajekpc/Augmented-M5-geometry/README.md

 Based on this, you can create (and plot) the fitted Augmented M5 model, but script will plot it automatically.
+===
 **Notes**

-Details are given inside each function
+Details are given inside each function in the python script.

 **Literature**